kpousti/cse15l-lab-reports/LabReport4.md

 - Keys pressed: `ssh` username@ieng6.ucsd.edu `<enter>`
 - Effect: Initiates an SSH connection to the ieng6 server, allowing remote access.
 - When prompted `<enter>` password
+- Due to my ssh key not being setup yet, I still do have to enter my password everytime.

  ![image](sshentry.pdf)

-Due to my ssh key not being setup yet, I still do have to enter my password everytime.

 # Step 5

 Using `<ctrl><r>` I was able to refernce my past history, primarily those commands made in the lab that allowed for this shortcut to be made.
-I then entered 'gi' in the reverse search and the clone with the selected repository showed up.
+I then entered gi in the reverse search and the clone with the selected repository showed up.

 To clone my forked repository from my GitHub account, I used the following keystrokes:

 - Keys pressed: `<ctrl><r>`, `gi<tab>`, `<enter>`
-- Effect: Uses Ctrl+R to search the command history, types `gi,` and uses tab completion to select the git clone command for the repository.
+- Effect: Uses Ctrl+R to search the command history, types `gi,` and uses tab completion to select the` git clone` command for the repository.
 Then, executes the command to clone the repository to the local machine.

 ![Secnd](gitclone.pdf)

 Once cloned, I pressed `<Enter>` and the ball was rollin...
 - Keys pressed: `<Enter>`
-- Effect: Executes the git clone command and clones the repository to the local machine.
+- Effect: Executes the `git clone` command and clones the repository to the local machine.
 ![Third?](gitclone2.pdf)

 After typing `ls` I could see lab 7/ listed.
-Then with past knowledge of how to do so, I changed the directory to lab 7 with the commmand;`cd l<tab>` This allowed for me to pratcice Profesors shortcut using `<Tab>`
+Then with past knowledge of how to do so, I changed the directory to lab 7 with the commmand;`cd l<tab>` This allowed for me to pratcice Profesors shortcut using `<tab>`
 - Keys pressed: `ls`
 - Effect: Lists the contents of the current directory.
 - Keys pressed: `cd l<tab>`